Hélio Oiticica made work that aimed to reconnect art and life, as well as establishing a uniquely Brazilian form of experimental art.

 Originally shown in 1967 in Rio, the work helped to inspire a wider cultural and political movement in Brazil, encompassing visual art, music, film and literature, to which it gave its name: Tropicália.
 The ‘poem-objects’ by Roberta Camila Salgado formed part of the original installation.
 Tropicália was also included in Oiticica’s interactive exhibit held at the Whitechapel Art Gallery in London in 1969.
 To highlight how different this immersive exhibition was from a conventional retrospective, Oiticica preferred to call it the ‘Whitechapel Experience’.

-This historic large-scale installation will be accessible for visitors to enter from 6 – 12 November 2017 and every weekend thereafter.
+This historic large-scale installation will be accessible for visitors to enter every weekend.

 Curated by Tanya Barson